 Study type Trimester

 Closed to new students

-If you are already enrolled in this programme you can continue to enrol in your next courses as normal from the ‘Choose courses’ tab.
+If you were already enrolled in this qualification up to and including Trimester 3 2015 (which is when the qualification was closed to enrolments from students new to the programme), you can continue to enrol in your next courses as normal from the ‘Choose courses’ tab.

 About this qualification

 A technologist’s work includes design, installation, control, operation and maintenance of power systems, telecommunication networks, process industries and manufacturing industrial plants.

 Our Bachelor of Engineering Technology will give you a core of basic analytical and communication skills common to all branches of engineering.
 You will then undertake in-depth study in Electrical Engineering.
 You will also gain the knowledge and skills to be admitted as engineering technologists with the Institution of Professional Engineers in New Zealand.

 To offer this qualification Open Polytechnic uses course materials under a licence agreement with the University of Southern Queensland (Australia).

 When you complete this qualification you should be able to:

 - understand and apply knowledge of engineering fundamentals and the basic sciences, including computing and mathematics, relevant to their discipline